“Tsurumi-san, can I have a minute?” Minako, her classmate stood next to her desk, back straight and chin upwards.

 “She’s real, alright.
 Very, very real.”
 Yukiatsu’s gaze softened as he looked in her eyes.
 He looked incredibly gentle then, that Tsurumi knew immediately that this girl was someone Yukiatsu was unspeakably fond of.

 And that could only be one person.

 Hadn’t she confessed to him a while ago, on that same night when their darkest secrets were thrown open for all to see?
 The same night before they said farewell to Menma?
-He knew of her feelings, and he was still willing to hurt her like this.
+Although he never spoke of it afterwards, he knew she had feelings.
+Still, he was willing to hurt her like this...
+This idiot.

 Even now, after she’s gone, I still can’t compete.